To ensure a reply, please make it clear that you have read this profile when sending a request.

-La Suerte Vaca ( which approximately means "the cow pasture") is the name of the cortijo near Orgiva which become my home early in 2018.
-I spent the first of many visits to the Alpujarras around 30 years ago, so after retiring early from a career as a psychologist in London it was great to then come back to Orgiva, a town which has become a focus for many settlers and alternative communities who have moved into this area since that time.
+I am Ian, and Cortijo Regadera near Orgiva become my home early in 2018.
+I spent the first of many visits to the Alpujarras around 30 years ago, so after retiring early from a career as a psychologist in London it was great to come back to a place which has become home for many 'alternative' settlers who have moved into this area since that time.
 Search on Workaway and you will get some idea of the variety of interesting projects and work opportunities around here (granadaspain.co.uk/orgiva-capital-of-la-alpujarra/ ).
-It is a fairly relaxed and liberal-minded place, as might be expected in a town with a hippy reputation, so visitors should be prepared for that.
+It is a fairly relaxed and liberal-minded place, as might be expected in a town with a hippie reputation, so visitors should be prepared for that.

-Since January 2018, with help from friends living here and from volunteers, we have been building a new garden with outdoor kitchen and plunge pool, restoring the terraces and stone walls and establishing a vegetable area.
-The small three room cortijo house is set in two hectares of shaded olive and almond trees on the side the Rio Chico valley within walking distance of Orgiva, leading down over seven terraces to a small river where for part of the year it is possible to bathe.
+Along with another resident living in a cabin on the land here, and with help from volunteers, we have been building a new garden with plunge pool, restoring the terraces and stone walls and establishing a vegetable area.
+The small three room cortijo house which provides living and sleeping space for volunteers is set in two hectares of shaded olive and almond trees on the side of a valley, leading down to a small river where for part of the year it is possible to bathe.
 The oldest olive trees on the land were probably planted by the Moorish (Islamic) population who settled here for centuries up until the final ‘reconquista’ of Spain by the Christians in the 16th century.
 The ancient ‘acequia’ watering system still works here, making it possible to grow vegetables and fruit trees as well as olives and almonds.

 The views of the valley and the distant mountains are beautiful, and there is an atmosphere of complete peace and tranquility in the natural surroundings, with wild animals also inhabiting the land.
 Often the only sounds are of the birds and of the acequia flowing nearby.
 The traditional white villages, which were first established by the Moors throughout the southern slopes of the Sierra Nevada (the area known as “Las Alpujarras”), can be seen on the distant hills, and the charming village of Bayacas where the Andalusian poet Lorca spent time, is just a short walk away.